Actaea racemosa bears fragrant white flowers, in striking long heads, like soft fluffy bottlebrushes.

 Label the punnet with the name and date sown.

-Then wrap punnet in cling-wrap and place in fridge (not freezer) for 3 months.
+Then wrap the moist punnet in cling-wrap and place in fridge (not freezer) for 3 months.

 This breaks the seeds natural winter dormancy.

-Remove from fridge, unwrap punnet, and keep in a well lit position at approx. 25C. for seeds to sprout.
+Now remove from the fridge, unwrap punnet, and keep moist in a well lit position at approx. 25C. for seeds to sprout.

 (We always aim to make our seed counts on the generous side – so you receive a generous serve)